2color/agency-matters/content/guides/homelab.md

 ## Final Words

-Setting up this homelab server has reinvigorated my sense of agency.
-I will soon share the repository with all the Ansible roles so others can use it.
+Setting up this homelab server has reinvigorated a sense of agency in me.
+Almost all of this is built on open source software.

+The Ansible code is all in the [homelab-ansible repo](https://github.com/2color/homelab-ansible) which includes documentation for how to customise and adapt it to your use case.